peasead/elastic-container/README.md

 a7214e3c112fd330e32404dbf1b01eeef2733e3629ac897a964e829dad6981dd
 24ad732eb62e0c69e4bb0f204a5150251f1d78cf3f286780d26d3478b3b7fec1
 ```
-After a few minutes browse to http://localhost:5601 and log in with `elastic:password`.
+After a few minutes browse to http://localhost:5601 and log in with `elastic:elastic` (or whatever you changed it to in `.env` - you DID change it right?).

 ### Destroying